(Potential Reasons) Why You Aren’t Losing Weight

 To help address the root cause of your weight loss resistance:

-- Eat protein, fat and carbs at each meal and snack
+3. Eat protein, fat, fiber and complex carbs at each meal and snack

 Instead of focusing on a quick fix diet that promises to “get you shredded” by cutting out carbs — you need to get on the same team as your body.